anquanscan/sec-tools/README.md

 [JourneyToLowCode-NoCodeApplicationSecurity](https://github.com/IBMDeveloperMEA/JourneyToLowCode-NoCodeApplicationSecurity): This series will focus on how to easily add authentication to web apps with zero code changes and no redeploy, how to secure a Spring boot Application and lastly how to Ensure that the correct people have the approved access to sensitive data of an application.
 [WebRTC-Leak](https://github.com/VoidSec/WebRTC-Leak): Check if your VPN leaks your IP address via the WebRTC technology
 [MyJWT](https://github.com/tyki6/MyJWT): A cli for cracking, testing vulnerabilities on Json Web Token(JWT)
 [Bot-Bounty](https://github.com/Drayko/Bot-Bounty): Python Script for Telegram Bot is specially built for pentest & bug bounty.
 It's like a telegram shell.
+[shellcode-analysis](https://github.com/dc401/shellcode-analysis): This repo hosts basic win32 compatible and visual studio C based shell code for an article on analysis